adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-is-problematic.md

 categories: js
 ---

 Live inline validation (or feedback) enables users to know whether what they type into a text box is valid *as they type*.
-The theory is that it's easier to fix errors as soon as they occur.
+The theory is that it's easier to fix errors as soon as they occur which sounds sensible.
 The thing is, live validation introduces more problems than it solves.
-Here's why:

 ## 1. Interruption causes friction